pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 #### TRANSFORMATION

+- first order mapping transforms each emitted value and emits the result (ex: map, pluck...)
+- higher-order mapping transforms each emitted value to an observable (ex: mergeMap, switchMap...)

 - mapTop: map emissions to constant value.
 - map: apply projection with each value from source.
 - mergeScan: allow to accumulate value over time via merged observables.